klum-dsl/klum-ast/README.md

 def void apply(Closure c)
 ```

+#### copyFrom() method

+Each DSLObject gets a `copyFrom()` method with its own class as parameter.
+This method copies fields from the given
+object over to this objects, excluding key and owner fields.
+For non collection fields, only a reference is copied,
+for Lists and Maps, shallow copies are created.

 #### equals() and toString() methods

 If not yet present, `equals()` and `toString()` methods are generated using the respective ASTTransformations.
 You